How to use Glouton as Nagios NRPE Daemon

 Default Bleemeo Dashboard

-In addition to just checks, Bleemeo will measure everything in your infrastructure.
+In addition to simple checks, Bleemeo will measure everything in your infrastructure.
 Status dashboards (like in Nagios) are available by default, but you will also have a dashboard per agent will all system and services metrics, capability to build custom dashboards with metrics and data coming from different servers and even managed services from your cloud provider.
-This allows you to have a real live view of your infrastructure health and performance.
+This allows you to have a real live view of your infrastructure's health and performance.

 If you don't have a Bleemeo account yet, start moving your Nagios infrastructure today.